8 Tiled Staircase Ideas That You'll Want to See

 The steps aren’t the only part of your staircase that could benefit from tile designs.
 You can also dress up the adjacent wall with tiles.
 Whether you choose a small tile mosaic or a mural that stretches from one end of the steps to the other, a wall design will give your staircase a one-of-a-kind look.

-Picture a beautiful image like this one ushering guests from one level of your home to another:
+Picture a beautiful floor, like this one shown, ushering guests from one level of your home to another:

 8. Begin Your Staircase with a Medallion